PubNubDevelopers/chat-component-app-simple/README.md

 ## Components Coming Soon:
 - Emoji - Adds emojis to the Compose component.
-- Message Preview - Adds message previews to the Active Users component.
 - Typing Indicator - Add typing indicator to the Compose component.
 - Read Receipts - Updates Message List component with a timestamp of when messages were last read.